 It’s the beaches though that really shine, a string of white sand pearls looping their way from Barcelona to the Costa Brava.
-Think old fashioned bucket and space holidays – even in January, though the sea will be cold – interspersed with long lazy lunches in beach bars like the charming Club de Pescadors de L’Espigo de Garbi right on the sand in Villassar de Mar with its willow shades and beach-combing décor, classic paellas at Banys Lluis in Sant Pol de Mar and the wonderful Terrazas del Maresme in Mataró for Sunday jazz sessions paired with vermut aperitifs and barbecue.
-The place is usually rammed with other kids too, so lots of opportunity for making new friends.
+Think old fashioned bucket and spade holidays – even in January, though the sea will be cold – interspersed with long lazy lunches in beach bars like the charming Club de Pescadors de L’Espigo de Garbi right on the sand in Vilassar de Mar with its willow shades and beach-combing décor or classic paellas at Banys Lluis in Sant Pol de Mar.
+The place is usually rammed with other kids too, so lots of opportunities for making new friends.

 Best time to visit: June, July and August when it’s bustling without being overly busy.

 Another excellent day-trip option from Barcelona, but equally good as a seaside holiday in its own right, Sitges is just 20 minutes from the airport and a world away from big city life.
 The white-washed village awash with brightly coloured bourganvillea, hibiscus and jasmine seems more Andaluz than Catalan.

 If you’re travelling by car make a day of it starting first with Sunday brunch in the garden at Cinnamon Cafe in the quiet suburb of Vallpineda before heading into town to spend the rest of the day on the small and sweet city beach, Platja Sant Sebastià.
 From Easter to the end of the summer, Sunday’s a great day for mooching around the shops too.